skooi928/doc-helper-0711/README.md

 ## Setup - Prerequisites

-Before using our extension, you will need to download and install Node.js from [here](https://nodejs.org/en/download/).

 After installing our extension from the Visual Studio Code Extension Marketplace, you will first need to setup your API key from Google Gemini and HuggingFace Token.
 ![Settings of Doc Helper](resources/readme/settings.png)